aclark4life/setup-macos/README.rst

 Python
 ------

-Third, install Python 3 with dotfiles and checkoutmanager to get dotfiles and other repositories from GitHub.
+Third, install Python with `dotfiles <https://pypi.org/project/dotfiles/>`_ and `checkoutmanager <https://pypi.org/project/checkoutmanager/>`_ to get dotfiles and other repositories from GitHub.

 ::